 Unlike your classic charcuterie boards filled with meats, cheese, and crackers, these boards are filled with candy, cookies, chocolate and more marshmallows than Buddy the Elf has probably ever consumed (and that’s a lot!).

 The idea behind these boards is that you can serve up a rich hot cocoa drink that is easily customized.
-From stirring in peppermint sticks to dunking gingerbread men, you can create a cup of holiday cheer that might make you forget for a split second that 2020 has been anything but sweet.
+From stirring in peppermint sticks to dunking gingerbread men, you can create a cup of holiday cheer that anyone and everyone can enjoy.

 With most of the sweet ingredients coming from Target and Trader Joe’s, it’s easy to recreate these festive hot cocoa boards at home.
 Another great place to find these fun fixings is from the Dollar Tree.
 Now get ready to dip your cookies into this fun and festive trend.
 It’s perfect for a date night in or a family activity on the weekend.
 No matter when you do it or how elaborate you get, we promise you won't be disappointed if you serve up a tasty hot cocoa board.